Skip to main content

 American Physical Society

-Institute of Physics
+Institute of Physics 1991 present

-Rawlins, C.M., Hofierka, J., Cunningham, B., Patterson, C.H., Green, D.G., Many-Body Theory Calculations of Positron Scattering and Annihilation in H2, N2, and CH4, Physical Review Letters, 130, (26), 2023, Journal Article, PUBLISHED DOI
+Rawlins, C.M., Hofierka, J., Cunningham, B., Patterson, C.H., Green, D.G., Many-Body Theory Calculations of Positron Scattering and Annihilation in H2, N2 and CH4, Physical Review Letters, 130, (26), 2023, Journal Article, PUBLISHED DOI

 Sahoo, Smruti Ranjan, Patterson, Charles H., Spectroscopic Identification of the Charge Transfer State in Thiophene/Fullerene Heterojunctions: Electroabsorption Spectroscopy from GW/BSE Calculations, The Journal of Physical Chemistry C, 127, (32), 2023, p15928-15942 , Journal Article, PUBLISHED TARA - Full Text DOI

-Chaudhuri, D. and Patterson, C.H., Reliable prediction of the singlet-triplet gap in TADF molecules with GW/BSE approach, 2022-September, 2022, pp85-86 , Notes: [cited By 0], Conference Paper, PUBLISHED DOI
+Chaudhuri, D. and Patterson, C.H., Reliable prediction of the singlet-triplet gap in TADF molecules with GW/BSE approach, 2022 International Conference on Numerical Simulation of Optoelectronic Devices (NUSOD), Turin, Italy, 12th September 2022, 2022, pp85-86 , Conference Paper, PUBLISHED DOI

 Chaudhuri, D. and Patterson, C.H., TDDFT versus GW/BSE Methods for Prediction of Light Absorption and Emission in a TADF Emitter, Journal of Physical Chemistry A, 126, (51), 2022, p9627-9643 , Notes: [cited By 0], Journal Article, PUBLISHED DOI

-Sahoo, S.R. and Patterson, C.H., Charge transfer excitons in π -stacked thiophene oligomers and P3[Alkyl]T crystals: CIS calculations and electroabsorption spectroscopy, Journal of Chemical Physics, 157, (7), 2022, Notes: [cited By 0], Journal Article, PUBLISHED DOI
+Sahoo, S.R. and Patterson, C.H., Charge transfer excitons in pi -stacked thiophene oligomers and P3[Alkyl]T crystals: CIS calculations and electroabsorption spectroscopy, Journal of Chemical Physics, 157, (7), 2022, Notes: [cited By 0], Journal Article, PUBLISHED DOI

 Hofierka, J. and Cunningham, B. and Rawlins, C.M. and Patterson, C.H. and Green, D.G., Many-body theory of positron binding to polyatomic molecules, Nature, 606, (7915), 2022, p688-693 , Notes: [cited By 7], Journal Article, PUBLISHED DOI